- Choosing your source and destination

-If unchecked, all files in _gsdata_\_saved_ folder will be kept indefinitely.
+If unchecked, all files in the _gsdata_\_saved_ folder will be kept indefinitely.

-Save deleted/replaced files, multiple version (off by default)
+Save deleted/replaced files, multiple versions (off by default)

 If checked, GoodSync retains a version for every modification made to a file.
 These versions are saved to the _gsdata_\_history_ folder on the side of the job where the replacement occurs.

 A timestamp is added to the file name before its extension so multiple versions of the file can be saved.
-Directory structure is preserved.
+The directory structure is preserved.
 Deleted files will also be placed into this folder for recovery purposes.

-This option cannot be used together with 'Save deleted/replaced files, last version only' option.
+This option cannot be used together with the 'Save deleted/replaced files, last version only' option.

 Cleanup _history_ folder after this many days (off by default, 30 days)

-If unchecked, all files in _gsdata_\_history_ folder will be kept indefinitely.
+If unchecked, all files in the _gsdata_\_history_ folder will be kept indefinitely.